 With that ultimatum, the band quit, and approached Mark about starting a new band with him as lead singer.
 They were nameless for a few months, but then called themselves The Downbeats, after Mark noticed a Downbeat magazine on his sax teacher's coffee table and suggested it.

 The group recorded some demos and got their first contract with Gardena Records in 1961.
 Owner John Guss, after reviewing the document, noticed the full name of Paul Revere Dick and suggested it would make a good gimmick.
 And thus the band was christened Paul Revere and the Raiders.

-A contract with Columbia Records in 1963, personnel changes, and seventeen Top 20 hits later, with Mark Lindsay on all the Raider hits' lead vocals (plus his solo hit "Arizona"), it's still hard for him to believe that a shy, skinny, geeky farm kid could have been so lucky.
+A contract with Columbia Records in 1963, many personnel changes, 720+ network TV appearances, and seventeen Top 20 hits later, with Mark Lindsay on all the Raider hits' lead vocals (plus his solo hit "Arizona"), it's still hard for him to believe that a shy, skinny, geeky farm kid could have been so lucky.
 “Indian Reservation,” “Kicks,” “Hungry,” and “Good Thing” and many others have become radio classics.

 After selling his half of the Raiders' partnership in 1975, Mark left the group that he had co-founded with four other starry-eyed kids from Idaho -- Paul Revere, Robert "Mooney" White, Dick White, and Jerry Labrum.
 After a stint as VP of A&R at United Artists, he concentrated on commercial work, although he released a few singles as well.

 Mark began touring again in 1985, and still tours as a solo artist, appearing on four recent Happy Together tours as well as with his own band.
 Of course, continues his passion of creating new music.